hvdwolf/OsmAnd-UKpostcodes/README.md

 ##With regard to the generated files:<br>
 ### POI postcode file United-Kingdom_postcodes_poi_europe.obf<br>
 Simply search for one of the 1.74 million postcodes in the UK via POI search.
-The Postcodes are stored as user_defined -> postal_code.
+The Postcodes are stored as user_defined_other_postcode.
 If you want to display them (always) on the map, use that POI filter.

 ### \<Country\>_postcodes_address_europe.obf<br>